 Revelstoke, British Columbia, Canada

-OK, this is the tallest ski mountain in North American and you’ll find it in the Canadian Rockies in British Columbia.
-It’s a bit of a trek from the closest airport in Kelowna, but with a 5,620 foot vertical you’ll never get bored.
+This is the tallest ski mountain in North America and you’ll find it in the Canadian Rockies in British Columbia.
+It’s a bit of a trek from the closest airport in Kelowna, but you’ll never get bored with a 5,620 foot vertical .
 Revelstoke Mountain is the only resort in the world offering lift, cat, heli and backcountry skiing from one village.
 The town of Revelstoke is nearby.

 Whistler, British Columbia, Canada

-Whistler and Blackcomb Mountains make up the largest ski resort in North America and, if you’re counting, it is also the most visited.
+Whistler and Blackcomb Mountains make up the largest ski resort in North America.
 The vertical is 5,234 feet and the ski terrain is more than 8,000 acres.
-Whistler is a favorite of US skiers and riders as well as those crossing the pond for their winter holidays.
-Besides, there’s a glacier, too.
+Whistler is a favorite of U.S. skiers and riders as well as those crossing the pond for their winter holidays.
+Besides, there’s skiing on the Horstman Glacier, too.

 Jackson Hole, Wyoming

-When you head south of the Canadian border and into the Rockies, you’ll find the largest vertical in the United States at Jackson Hole Mountain Resort where the drop is 4,105 feet and you can ski and ride on n early 2,500 acres.
-Jackson is a fun town (grab a beer at the Mangy Moose) and everything you’ll want is at the base.
+You’ll find the largest vertical in the United States at Jackson Hole Mountain Resort where the drop is 4,105 feet and you can ski and ride on nearly 2,500 acres.
+Jackson is a fun town (hang out at the legendary Mangy Moose) and everything you’ll want is at the base.

-But, don’t overlook Aspen Highlands 3,522 acres with 1,500 acres of skiing and jaw-dropping views from some chairlifts.
-Aspen Mountain itself (still called Ajax by many) is 3,267 feet covering 750 acres.
+Don’t overlook Aspen Highlands 3,522 acres with 1,500 acres of skiing and jaw-dropping views from some chairlifts.
+Aspen Mountain itself (still called Ajax by long-time visitors) is 3,267 feet covering 750 acres.
 Both Highlands and Aspen Mt. are close to town, with Ajax at the foot of it all.